colebaril/Website/content/posts/visualize-your-twitter-data-with-R-and-ggplot/index.en.md

 twitterraw <- fromJSON("tweet.json", flatten = TRUE)
 ```

-{{< admonition note "Preserve Raw Data Object" >}}
-Personally, because this is such a large data set I like to create a raw object that remains untouched.
-{{< /admonition >}}

 Next, I create a data frame I will be working with and removing columns that are unnecessary for the analysis
 using `dplyr`.
-This is optional, but I prefer to not look at irrelavent columns throughout the analysis.
+This is optional, but I prefer to not look at irrelevant columns throughout the analysis.

 ```
 twitter <- twitterraw %>%